junheeeeeee/junheeeeeee.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a graduated student pursuing a Ph.D. degree in Artificial Intelligence at Korea University, South Korea, and a member of [Pattern Recognition & Machine Learning Lab](http://pr.korea.ac.kr/) advised by Prof. Seong-Whan, Lee.
+I am a graduate student pursuing a Ph.D. degree in Artificial Intelligence at Korea University, South Korea, and a member of [Pattern Recognition & Machine Learning Lab](http://pr.korea.ac.kr/) advised by Prof. Seong-Whan, Lee.
 For more details, please see my [CV](assets/pdf/cv.pdf).

 ### Research Interests